Description

 - Purpose: Ensures product safety

-- Protection: Reconstitution with bacteriostatic water provides antimicrobial protection during storage
+- Protection: Mixing with sterile water provides antimicrobial protection during storage

 COA Contents: